• Skip to primary navigation

 • Learn More

-Make sure you are familiar with the editor screen and the specific details of the screen for Pages or for Posts.
+Make sure you are familiar with the editor screen.

 To add a block, place your cursor in the content area workspace where you’d like the content to appear and click the Add Block button Add Block Buttonor the Block Inserter button Block Inserter Button from the top toolbar.
 (If you’re more familiar with the shortcuts, you can type the forward slash (/) and the shortcut for the block you want to insert).
 This will bring up a list of all available blocks.

 The blocks are organized by type, and you can hover over each one for a description.
 Just drag the block to the workspace and start typing.
-There’s a lot of options, but we’ll discuss the blocks you will use the most.
+There’s a lot of options, please see the recommended blocks below.

 Recommended Block Types